 Azure Monitor and Microsoft's other monitoring products

-Azure Monitor provides base level infrastructure metrics and logs for most services in Microsoft Azure.
+Azure Monitor provides base-level infrastructure metrics and logs for most services in Microsoft Azure.
 Azure services that do not yet put their data into Azure Monitor will put it there in the future.

 Microsoft ships additional products and services that provide additional monitoring capabilities for developers, DevOps, or IT Ops that also have on-premises installations.
 For an overview and understanding of how these different products and services work together, see Monitoring in Microsoft Azure.

-Monitoring Sources - Compute
+Azure Monitor Sources - Compute subset

-The Compute services include
+The Compute services here include

 - Cloud Services